deckhouse/virtualization/docs/USER_GUIDE.md

       - HotplugCPUWithLiveMigration
 ```

 In the web interface, the same toggle is called **Change CPU without reboot** and is located in the **Experimental features** block on the **System** tab, in **Deckhouse** → **Modules** → `virtualization` → **Configuration**.
-Only a platform administrator has the rights for this.
+Only a DP administrator has the rights for this.

-When the feature is enabled and the new [`.spec.cpu.cores`](cr.html#virtualmachine-v1alpha2-spec-cpu-cores) value stays within the current topology, the module applies the change by live migration.
+When the feature is enabled and the new [`.spec.cpu.cores`](cr.html#virtualmachine-v1alpha2-spec-cpu-cores) value stays within the current topology, DP applies the change by live migration.
 If the change requires a different topology, the machine has to be rebooted.
 The topology calculation rules are described in [CPU topologies](#cpu-topologies).

 {{< tabs name="vm-cpu-change" >}}

 {{% tab name="Using the CLI" %}}

+Set the new number of cores:

 ```bash
 d8 k patch vm linux-vm --type merge -p '{"spec":{"cpu":{"cores":4}}}'